 The Adirondack chair is one of the most popular pieces of furniture for backyards.
 It’s a classic, stylish, and simple design that has been around for decades.
 But there’s more to this chair than meets the eye.
 This article will explore all you need to know about these iconic chairs!
+We’ve gathered all you need to know about selecting the comfiest Adirondack Chairs for your next summer get-together.

 The History of the Adirondack Chair